samboylan11/AlpineHomeAirLLM/README.md

 ## Introduction

-Codebase that allows you to create chatbots for any webpage (Currently Specific to Alpine Home Air).
-Some experiental trials on ingesting all documents in file llm_sitemap_scrape.py.
+Codebase that allows you to create chatbots for any webpage (Currently Specific to Alpine Home Air) and some experiental trials on ingesting all documents in file llm_sitemap_scrape.py.

 ## Features